 Thumbing through photos from earlier visits in the country, I’m reminded of a little memorial I once saw in the Engadin Valley, on Piz Nair mountain just above St Moritz.

 Every once in a while, I stumble upon commemorative markers to people unknown (unknown to me, at least).
 Walking on Piz Nair, I spotted a glass box off in the distance.
-Virtually pulled over, I was.
+Virtually drawn over, I was.
 By a strong impulse.
-Curiosity – and something else.
+Curiosity, I suppose.
+And maybe something more.
 There was no way I was not scrambling over to investigate.

 What I found was a glass-enclosed pickaxe, a pair of crampons, a photo of a mountaineer and a Greek flag.
 Above, the words Constantine S. Niarchos 1962 – 1999 on a brass plaque.
 On the ax handle were inscribed the words Mount Everest 13.5.1999.

 Wondering who this was, I asked the waiter at the Panorama Restaurant up by the cable car station.
 Constantine was a shipping billionaire, I learned – and the first Greek to summit the world’s highest mountain.
-He loved the Engadin Valley so much, the waiter said.
+He loved the Engadin Valley so much.
 He had also contributed financially to building the restaurant, and even had a chambre separée here for high altitude dining.

 Had he died in the Himalayas, then?
 Altitude sickness?
 Or perhaps fallen off the mountain on the descent, like young Francis Douglas at the Matterhorn?